A Review of the 2005 Death Metal Album "Are You Dead Yet?" by Finnish Death Metal Band Children of Bodom

 Two Important Questions About the Evolution of the Band Children of Bodom

 Like many bands in the music business, Finnish band Children of Bodom evolved over the years and became a true death metal band.
 When did this transformation happen?
 And did this transformation help the band or did it hurt them?
-With an analysis of a three year period for this band, we will discuss this question.
+With an initial analysis of a three year period for this band, we will discuss this question.
+But as of 2019 and later we will only review the album Are You Dead Yet?
 Think of Children of Bodom as a very heavy thrash and death metal band with grooves and very rough vocals.
 They will never be as good as Germany’s Holy Moses though.
 In the early part of their career, the band’s style was neoclassical melodic death metal.
 Then they became more of a death and thrash metal hybrid in 2003 and especially in 2005.

 A Photo of the Children of Bodom CD Called Are You Dead Yet